Projects per year

 Steven Wilson is Professor of French Studies and Medical Humanities in the School of Arts, English and Languages.
 He was first appointed to a Lectureship at QUB in 2013, having previously taught at the Universities of Manchester, Exeter and Leicester.

-- Edited volume, with Piotr Blumczynski, The Languages of COVID-19: Translational and Multilingual Perspectives on Global Healthcare (London: Routledge, 2023), 264pp. [“a key intervention” that makes “a compelling case that any holistic response to (public) health crises, and indeed (public) health more generally, requires a purposeful sensitivity to language and an openness to the dynamics of translation", The Translator, 2023]
+Other recent publications include a book co-edited with Piotr Blumczynski, The Languages of COVID-19: Translational and Multilingual Perspectives on Global Healthcare (London: Routledge, 2023; open access here), described as “a key intervention” that makes “a compelling case that any holistic response to (public) health crises [...] requires a purposeful sensitivity to language and an openness to the dynamics of translation" (The Translator, 2023), 7 journal special issues, an état présent on 'French Studies and the Medical Humanities', and a 'Manifesto for a Multilingual Medical Humanities'.

 Postgraduate Research Supervision

-Steven Wilson is a highly experienced PhD supervisor, having supervised to successful completion doctoral theses by James Illingworth (2018; with Prof. Margaret Topping), Poppy Boyd (2018; with Dr Ros Silvester); Mathew Rickard (2020; with Dr Claire Moran); Helen McKelvey (2021; with Prof. Maeve McCusker); Rachael Stockdale (2021; with Dr Claire Moran); Jayne Duff (2022; with Dr Claire Moran); Jordan McCullough (2023; with Dr Ros Silvester); Mark O'Rawe (2024; with Dr Dominique Jeannerod).
+Steven Wilson is a highly experienced PhD supervisor, having supervised to successful completion doctoral theses by James Illingworth (2018; with Prof. Margaret Topping), Poppy Boyd (2018; with Dr Rosalind Silvester); Mathew Rickard (2020; with Dr Claire Moran); Helen McKelvey (2021; with Prof. Maeve McCusker); Rachael Stockdale (2021; with Dr Claire Moran); Jayne Duff (2022; with Dr Claire Moran); Jordan McCullough (2023; with Dr Rosalind Silvester); and Mark O'Rawe (2024; with Dr Dominique Jeannerod).

 He is currently supervising 6 PhD theses and would be pleased to hear from anyone interested in pursuing postgraduate (MRes, PhD or postdoctoral) research in nineteenth-century French literature, especially as it engages with questions of medicine, gender and/or religion; or in intersections of literary studies (19th century to the present) with the Medical/Health Humanities.